 - Save space in a tight bathroom

-- Makes room for the bathroom door to open freely, or for space in front of vanity
+- Makes room for the bathroom door to open freely

-- Water efficiency improvement thanks to dual flush capability
+- Water efficiency improvement thanks to the dual flush capability

 - Great looking finish stands the test of time